How to Develop a Social Media Policy for Employees

 - Suggest that they add a disclaimer to their personal profile stating that their opinions are their own and do not speak for their employer.

-- Remind them that the internet doesn’t have a “delete” button — they should treat everything they put out there as permanent and think before they post.
+- Remind them that the internet doesn’t have a “delete” button, and therefore should treat everything they put out there as permanent and think before they post.

 Encourage brand conversations and social media advocacy